idekwid/idekwid/README.md

 # Yo :3

 - I f*ck around with code to find out
 - I make music
-- I'm currently working on my website, hosted right here on GitHub (https://idekwid.github.io/)
+- In education for software development
+- Getting into generative music systems right now (SuperCollider, Pure Data, Tone.js)

 Here are some stats, cuz why not: